-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the

 Key Audit Matter How the scope of our audit responded to the Key Audit Matter Valuation of investment properties Our procedures included but, were not limited to: At 30 June 2021, Cromwell Property Group recognised investment properties valued at \$3,864 million as disclosed in Note 8.
 The Group owns either directly or through joint ventures a portfolio of property consisting of properties across Australia, Italy and Poland.
 Valuations were carried out by internal and third party valuers for all investment properties in Australia, Italy and Poland during the year.
 Within the 30 June 2021 valuations, valuers included observations as to the general market uncertainty caused by COVID-19.
 This highlights a higher degree of caution should be attached to the valuations than would normally be the case.
-Note 8 describes the valuation methodologies adopted by the Group: the capitalisation approach applies a capitalisation rate to normalised market net operating income. the discounted cash flow method involves the projection of cash flows discounted to present value.
-The valuation processes requires significant judgment and estimation in the following: net market income capitalisation rates; and discount rates.
-Assessing the design and testing the operating effectiveness of relevant controls within management's valuation framework and assessing the oversight applied by the directors Enquiring of management to obtain an understanding of portfolio movements and their identification of any additional property specific matters, as well as their assessment of the impact of COVID-19 on the valuations, including the uncertainty statement included in the valuation reports Assessing the independence, competence and objectivity of the external valuers, as well as competence and objectivity of internal valuers (where relevant).
-Performing an analytical review and risk assessment of the portfolio, assessing the key inputs and assumptions Testing on a sample basis, both externally and internally valued properties, for: the completeness and accuracy of the information in the valuation by agreeing key inputs such as annual net operating income to underlying audited records and source evidence the forecasts used in the valuations with reference to current financial results such as net operating income, capital expenditure requirements, occupancy and lease renewals; and the mathematical accuracy of the valuation models Assessing the assumptions used in the valuation and the discount rate, compound annual growth rate, and terminal yield used in the discounted cashflow method with reference to external market trends & transactions, property specific factors such as tenant mix and changes since the prior valuation.
+Note 8 describes the valuation methodologies adopted by the Group: • the capitalisation approach applies a capitalisation rate to normalised market net operating income. • the discounted cash flow method involves the projection of cash flows discounted to present value.
+The valuation processes requires significant judgment and estimation in the following: • net market income • net operating income • net operating income • compound annual growth rates • terminal yields • capitalisation rates; and • discount rates.
+Assessing the design and testing the operatine effectiveness of relevant controls within management valuation framework and assessing the oversight applied by the directors Enquiring of management to obtain an understanding of portfolio movements and their identification of an additional property specific matters, as well as the assessment of the impact of COVID-19 on the valuation including the uncertainty statement included in the valuation reports Assessing the independence, competence and objectivity of the external valuers, as well as competence and objectivity of internal valuers (where relevant).
+Performing an analytical review and risk assessment of the portfolio, assessing the key inputs and assumptions Testing on a sample basis, both externally and internal valued properties, for: the completeness and accuracy of the information in the valuation by agreeing key inputs such as annual net operating income to underlying audited record and source evidence the forecasts used in the valuations with reference to current financial results such as net operating income capital expenditure requirements, occupancy and lease renewals; and the mathematical accuracy of the valuation models Assessing the assumptions used in the valuations, including the capitalisation rate used, and net market income adjustments made in the capitalisation approach and the discount rate, compound annual growth rate, and terminal yield used in the discounted cashflow method with reference to external market trends &amp; transactions property specific factors such as tenant mix and change since the prior valuation.